fgalar/rainfall/level3/walkthrough.md

 ## Vulnerability

 The interesting one is v(), because it contain our vulnerability : system("/bin/sh").
-In order to entering in the vulnerable condition, we need to set m == 64.
+In order to enter in the vulnerable condition, we need to set m == 64.

 ``` asm